 In any case, we find here in Chapter 3 the temptation and Fall of mankind.
-The serpent begins by bringing doubts into Eve’s mind, as well as misquoting God (v.
-1).
-Eve responds by correcting the serpent, but then adds onto God’s word: “or touch it” (vv.
-2-3).
-The serpent then outright denies God’s word and essentially calls Him a liar: “You surely will not die!” (v.
-4).
+The serpent begins by bringing doubts into Eve’s mind, as well as misquoting God (Genesis 3:1).
+Eve responds by correcting the serpent, but then adds onto God’s word: “or touch it” (Genesis 3:2-3).
+The serpent then outright denies God’s word and essentially calls Him a liar: “You surely will not die!”
+(Genesis 3:4).
 The serpent basically brings into question God’s generosity and blessing, making it appear that God is holding back true quality and fullness of life.
 The serpent asserts that if Eve eats the fruit she will be like God.
 The irony in this is that man was created in the image and likeness of God.
 What more could they ask for!?
-Further, God instructed them to rule over the earth, including the animals (1:28).
+Further, God instructed them to rule over the earth, including the animals (Genesis 1:28).
 Here, however, the animal (serpent) is ruling over or influencing man.
 It appears that the serpent was tempting them to try to become equal with God, to overthrow God’s reign and rule themselves.
 Though this is not attainable, it is certainly what man attempts by denying the existence of God and seeking to live by their own rules.
 Next, Eve noticed that the forbidden fruit was good for food, it was a delight to the eyes, and the tree could make one wise.
-By her fleshly desires she ate the fruit and then gave to her husband (Adam), and he ate (v.
-6).
-In short, this resulted in their spiritual death (sinful natures and separation from God; 3:8-13), as well as their physical death, though delayed (5:5).
+By her fleshly desires she ate the fruit and then gave to her husband (Adam), and he ate (Genesis 3:6).
+In short, this resulted in their spiritual death (sinful nature and separation from God; Genesis 3:8-13), as well as their physical death, though delayed (Genesis 5:5).

 The sin of eating the fruit